Get Started with Git on Oracle Linux

 git status

 The same principle applies when deleting a file.
 You could use the Linux rm command to delete a file.
-However, that would also entail the same lengthy Git workflow you encountered when renaming a file using the Linux mv command as shown below:
+However, that would also entail the same lengthy Git workflow you encountered when renaming a file using the Linux mv command.

 2. Check the status.